techidaily/site-buynow-info/source/_posts/is-splurging-on-amazon-kindle-oasis-justifiable-a-critical-review-of-style-cost-and-functionality.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1424528/16446" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## **AmazonBasics Indoor TV Antenna vs. Antop AT-127 Antenna**

- The Antop AT-127 (see[online](https://www.lowes.com/pd/ANTOP-Omni-Directional-Indoor-HD-UHF-VHF-TV-Antenna/1000503257?) ) is a 40-mile range antenna that sells for around $35\.
-It’s one of the better-looking antennas I’ve seen, as it’s reversible with faux light wood and dark wood sides.
-Unlike the AmazonBasics antenna, the Antop comes with a stand, and it has an easy-push connector for faster setup.
-These features go some ways towards justifying the Antop's higher price tag.

- Final Verdict

-**A budget antenna that works as advertised.**

- The AmazonBasics Antenna is a good option for anyone who wants an ultra-cheap way to get broadcast TV.

 ## Specs

 * Product Name  Ultra-Thin Antenna